 On Fabricio Bridge, there are two miniature pillars on each side with 4 heads.
 It is said that these heads represent the four architects that had originally designed this magnificence.

 Tiber Island had been a center of medical activities in the Middle Ages when the temple of Aesculapius had destroyed.
 Revered monks served this place and as the popularity of the site, where these activities took place, increased, a small hospital was established here with the name: Fatebenefratello Hospital.

 Hostel Alessandro Palace and Bar is your best bet in Rome.
 This hostel exceeded my expectations.
 The spacious rooms are secured with magnetic key cards and equipped with safe lockers for your valuables.
 You have to bring your own lock though.
 If you forgot to bring one, you can always buy one in their vending machine downstairs.
 They also have a bar that serves your alcohol needs.
 The staff are friendly and speaks English, too.
-The area has a lot of cafes, restaurants and grocery shops.
-The Roman Colosseum is 30 minutes and the Trevi Fountain is 20 minutes walk from here.
+The area has a lot of cafes, restaurants, and grocery shops.
+The Roman Colosseum is 30 minutes and the Trevi Fountain is a 20-minute walk from here.
 But, most of all, it’s less than 5 minutes walk to the Rome Central Station.
-Trains to the airport and to another parts of Italy start and end in this station.
-You can book Hostel Alessandro Palace and Bar in Rome via HostelWorld and Booking.
+Trains to the airport and to other parts of Italy start and end at this station.
+You can book your accommodation in Rome via HostelWorld and Booking.com.

 Join a tour to Discover More of Rome